1. What are SUN Bucks?

 A child who will have arrived at the age of at least five years on or before July 31 of the school year, and who will not have arrived at the age of eighteen years, by January 1 of any school year.6.
 My child is homeschooled, can we receive SUN Bucks?

-The SUN Bucks benefit amount is determined annually by the federal government and will be issued as a one-time lump sum payment per eligible child for the summer period.
+SUN Bucks will be issued as a $177 lump sum per eligible child for the summer period.
 This amount is intended to assist with groceries for the entire summer.8.
 When will I receive the SUN Bucks EBT card?

-If your child is a foster child, all SUN Bucks mail will be mailed to a central Child Welfare office on Oʻahu first and will be routed to the appropriate Child Welfare office that services the foster child thereafter for distribution.
+If your child is a foster child, cards will be mailed to a central Child Welfare office on Oʻahu first and will be routed to the appropriate Child Welfare office that services the foster child thereafter for distribution.

 9. Where can I use SUN Bucks and what can be purchased with it?